FluBBaOfWard/K80DS/README.md

 # K80DS V0.3.8

 This is a Konami 80's Arcade emulator for the NDS.
-It has bugs in the sprite rendering and no tile priority support.
-If supports the following games:
+It has bugs in the sprite rendering, no tile priority support & can't rotate vertical games.
+It supports the following games:

 * Double Dribble
 * Finalizer